Adamtaranto/TE-splitter/README.md

 Output:
   -p PREFIX, --prefix PREFIX        All output files begin with this string.
 (Default:[infile basename])
   -d OUTDIR, --outdir OUTDIR        Write output files to this directory.
 (Default: cwd)
+  --keeptemp                        If set do not remove temp directory on completion.
+  -v, --verbose                     If set, report progress.

 Report settings: